Aki Orr: Political career

-"Maki" Communist party
+Maki

 Orr served in the Israeli navy until 1950, and then joined the merchant navy.
 He participated in the Israeli Seamen's Strike of 1951, which lasted 40 days.
 It was during this time that he became politicized in the wake of a beating incurred at the hands of the Israeli police.
-In the same year he joined the Israeli Communist Party.
+In the same year he joined the Israeli Communist Party (Maki).
 He remained in the merchant navy until 1955, when he moved to Jerusalem to study mathematics and physics at the Hebrew University.
 There, he served as secretary of the Union of Communist Science Students at the University.
 Following his graduation in 1958, he started teaching mathematics and physics at the AIU Technical College.

 In 1961, Orr published his first major work.
-Written with Moshe Machover under the pseudonym, A Israeli, Shalom, Shalom ve'ein Shalom (Hebrew: שלום, שלום, ואין שלום; Peace, Peace, and there is no Peace) set out to demonstrate how Israeli Prime Minister Ben-Gurion had colluded with Britain and France in a colonial war against Egypt and to disprove Ben-Gurion's claims that the 1956 Suez War had been a war fought to save Israel from annihilation (see Protocol of Sèvres).
+Written with Moshe Machover under the pseudonym "A Israeli," Shalom, Shalom ve'ein Shalom (Hebrew: שלום, שלום, ואין שלום; Peace, Peace, and there is no Peace) set out to demonstrate how Israeli Prime Minister Ben-Gurion had colluded with Britain and France in a colonial war against Egypt and to disprove Ben-Gurion's claims that the 1956 Suez War had been a war fought to save Israel from annihilation (see Protocol of Sèvres).

-"Matzpen" socialist organization
+Matzpen

-In 1962, Orr left the Israeli Communist Party and, alongside Machover, Oded Pilavsky and Jeremy Kaplan, formed the Israeli Socialist Organization, better known by the name of its publication Matzpen.
+In 1962, Orr left the Israeli Communist Party and, alongside Machover, Oded Pilavsky and Jeremy Kaplan, formed the Israeli Socialist Organization, better known by the name of its publication, Matzpen.
 Its founders rejected what they saw as the Israeli Communist Party's unquestioning loyalty to the Soviet Union.
 They defined "Socialism" as a regime run by workers councils, not by a political party.

 Matzpen criticized the Zionist project in Israel as a colonizing project, although they were careful to distinguish it from the European colonialism of the 19th and 20th century, arguing that the Zionists had come to Palestine to expropriate the indigenous population rather than to exploit them economically.

-Matzpen remained on the fringes of Israeli politics throughout its existence, never gaining more than a few dozen members, although the group began to receive attention in the Israeli press after the 1967 war and the emergence of the Palestinian Liberation Organization.
+Matzpen remained on the fringes of Israeli politics throughout its existence, never gaining more than a few dozen members, although the group began to receive attention in the Israeli press after the 1967 war and the emergence of the Palestine Liberation Organization.